tvenk/invoke-ai-tool/README.md

 1.  **Run the tool from the terminal**.
 2. In the main menu:
     * To add a new AI site, select `add: Add a new AI site` and follow the prompts for the name, URL, and the XPath for the input field.
     * To manage existing sites, select `manage: Edit/remove AI sites`.
-You can then choose a site to edit (name, URL, XPaths) or remove.
+You can then choose a site by number to edit (name, URL, XPaths) or remove.

 The tool requires two XPath expressions for each AI site:
 * **Initial XPath:** The XPath of the input field when you first load the AI website.